Russia–Ukraine relations in the Eurovision Song Contest: 2014 and 2015 contests

 In the wake of the Russian military intervention in Ukraine and subsequent annexation of Crimea from Ukraine in 2014, as well as the introduction of a "gay propaganda" law in Russia in 2013, public opposition to Russia became visible on multiple fronts, including the Eurovision Song Contest.
 The Russian entrants at the and contests, the Tolmachevy Sisters and Polina Gagarina respectively, were the subject of booing from the audience, in particular at any time they were mentioned or awarded points.
 Commenting on the booing at the Tolmachevy Sisters, Fraser Nelson, editor of The Spectator magazine, wrote: "I can't remember the last time I heard a Eurovision audience boo anyone; during the Iraq war in 2003, no one booed Britain. [...]
 There's a difference between the Russian government and the Russian people, and the girls were there to represent the latter.
 They didn't deserve the obloquy.
 And the Danes were wrong to have made the booing so audible."
 The booing in 2014 led the organisers of the 2015 contest to install 'anti-booing technology', which was deployed for the first time in the history of the contest.
-The Tolmachevy Sisters and Gagarina had since expressed their support for the Russian invasion of Ukraine, with the latter notably performing at the 2022 Moscow rally.
+The Tolmachevy Sisters and Gagarina have since expressed their support for the Russian invasion of Ukraine, with the latter notably performing at the 2022 Moscow rally.